 This is the biggest thing I have learned while making the game.

 When you are a beginner, moments like “I made magic appear!” or “The enemy moves!” are exciting.
+Those isolated features can be surprisingly fun to build.

 But the real difficulty comes after that.